 Baiyewunmi was arrested and charged with the murder of Mr. Waidi Ayinla contrary to section 254(2) of the Criminal Code.
 The trial judge was Mr. Justice Owolabi Kolawole of the Ogun State High Court (later OFR and later, Justice of Court of Appeal).

 Medical evidence was presented.
 The cause of death was certified to be cerebral shock resulting from a fracture of the skull associated with a contortion of the brain as well as well as large intracranial haemorrhage consistent with the deceased having been struck on the head with a heavy object.
 Big Grammar!
 In a layman’s basic English, Ayinla’s head was cracked with a jug.
 Simple!

-In his defence, Baiyewunmi denied striking Ayinla.
+In his defense, Baiyewunmi denied striking Ayinla.
 He claimed that after Ayinla grabbed his cloth, Ayinla began to tremble all over and then collapsed.
 His Counsel argued that the evidence of the prosecution witnesses contained such contradictions as to make it unreliable.
-Counsel also argued that if it all Ayinla was attacked, it was in self-defence.
+Counsel also argued that if it all Ayinla was attacked, it was in self-defense.
 Case adjourned for judgment.

 The whole of Nigeria waited with baited breath.
 Rumours began to circulate.
 Someone claimed that Ayinla had woken up miraculously!
 It was also claimed that Baiyewunmi had disappeared from prison.
 Someone said in far away Ile-Ife that Ayinla killed himself.